-Since the greatest changes in physical habitats are expected in the reach between Talkeetna and Devil Canyon, fishery resources using that portion of the river were considered to be the most sensitive to project effects.
-Because of differences in their seasonal habitat requirements, not all salmon species would be equally affected by the proposed project.
+Since the greatest changes in physical habitats are expected in the reach between Talkeetna and Devil Canyon, fishery resources using that portion of the river were considered to be the most Because of differences in their sensitive to project effects. seasonal habitat requirements, not all salmon species would be equally affected by the proposed project.
 Of the five species, chum and sockeye salmon appear to be the most vulnerable in this reach, due to their dependence on slough habitats for spawning, incubation and early rearing (ADF&G 1981a, 1981b, 1982a).
 Of the two species, chum salmon appear to be the dominant species (ADF&G 1981b and Trent 1982).
 Chinook and coho salmon, while having a greater commercial and sport value than chum salmon, are less likely to be impacted by the project because most of their critical life stages, such as spawning, incubation, rearing and overwintering, occur in habitats that are less likely to be altered by the project (ADF&G 1981a, 1982a).
 While some pink salmon spawn in slough habitats in the reach between Talkeetna and Devil Canyon, the majority of these fish utilize tributary habitats (1981b).

-The mitigations proposed to maintain chum salmon should allow sockeye and pink salmon to be maintained as well.
-The chinook and coho salmon juveniles rear in the river for one to two years prior to outmigration with much of the rearing apparently occurring in clearwater areas, such as in sloughs and tributary mouths (ADF&G 1981d, 1982a).
-Improved conditions in the mainstem are expected to provide replacement habitat to mitigate for the potential loss of rearing areas in slough habitats.
-Juvenile overwintering habitats are not expected to be adversely affected.
+e and print and to be investigated as well the character and

+coho salmon juveniles rear in the river for one to two years prior to outmigration with much of the rearing apparently occurring in clearwater areas, such as in sloughs and tributary mouths (ADF&G 1981d, 1982a).